 Who’s Using iOFFICE Hummingbird Workplace Solutions?

 It’s no secret that the employee experience is highly valued in the modern workplace.
-As its importance has grown, so has the need for solutions that support it.
+As its importance has grown, so has the need for workplace solutions that support it.
 That’s why many companies are turning to iOFFICE Hummingbird workplace solutions.

-This set of employee-facing tools is built around the needs of the workforce and features an intuitive user interface.
+This set of workplace solutions is built around the needs of the workforce and features an intuitive user interface.
 Employees can access the tools they need via mobile apps, while workplace managers can see the other side of the same tools on their phones or desktops.
 This gives workplace managers real-time access to data about how employees are actually using the space, allowing them to be more responsive and make better business decisions.

 So who exactly is benefiting from iOFFICE Hummingbird?
 We’ll introduce you to four different types of organizations who can leverage these workplace solutions.

-4 Companies That Benefit From iOFFICE Hummingbird Workplace Solutions
+4 Companies Benefitting From Hummingbird Workplace Solutions

 1. Businesses Looking to Modernize Legacy IWMS Solutions

 Some businesses have used the same systems and databases for years.
 While they want to preserve this data, they also recognize the disadvantages of older, clunky user interfaces.
 According to IWMS users, such interfaces can be a source of weakness and limit the degree of adoption.

 With iOFFICE Hummingbird, businesses can continue to find value from data in their existing systems while adding a simplified user interface into the mix.
 More employees can then use the IWMS to perform day-to-day tasks — a common goal among facilities and real estate professionals.

 2. Businesses Looking to Balance Out Real Estate Costs